prebiotic, probiotic, and postbiotic food sources

 What Are Postbiotics?

-Postbiotics are what probiotics produce when they consume prebiotics.
+Postbiotics are what probiotics make when they consume prebiotics.
 While research is still developing around this brand-new subject, postbiotics are generally classified as beneficial substances to both the host and the microbes that produce them.
 So we definitely want to keep postbiotics around and encourage our probiotics to make more of them.
-[2]

 You can check out our full blog on Butyrate here.